Best Application Packaging and Virtualization Interview Questions

 Ans:

-60. What is the difference between application and package?
+59. Difference between application and application package?

 Ans: